Be cynical—IT people don't believe everything they see

 file, as follows:

-- First, make a copy of your image file, and work on the
+- For safety's sake, make a copy of your image file, and work on that

 copy for the rest of the lab.
 If you have problems, you can then get back